budtmo/cfb/README.md

 CFB
 ===

-CFB stands for Command Line for Beginner which contains sample of CLI in different languages.
+CFB stands for CLI For Beginner which contains sample of CLI in different languages.